aaronmsimon/unity-kings-of-the-beach/README.md

 - get side based on team

 #### AI
-- don't chase ball when won't be hit over net [need to come up with better possession logic - serves, hit 3 times]
+- don't chase ball when won't be served over net [need to come up with better possession logic - serves, hit 3 times]
-- AI Serve to location with random speed based on skill, chance to also go out
-- block dir based on tactic (needs to be in Athlete for player, too)
-- issue: was still moving towards net when "pass" is over net instead of changing state in passing testing scene (needs to change state after change of possession)

-#### Player
-- feint for player spike
-- Between points, the players can high-five, hug, etc (see Concepts/Ideas bullet 5), then player controlled skip to service
-- issue: can't unlock after pass from ball at net (modify test area to control where ai passes to)
-- use pass accuracy skill in passing (use AdjustVectorAccuracy())

-#### Match
-- Post Point: allow for celebration/skip
-- review transitions that are not in a state
-- set teams will need to be a function from game setup

 ### Concepts/Ideas
 - use right stick to reach for ball on dig